gbhgit/blog-post/blog-post-1.md

 ## Introduction 🎯

 In this blog post, we'll walk through the process of building a simple neural network from scratch using Python.
-Understanding the fundamentals of neural networks by implementing them from scratch is a great way to grasp key concepts like weight adjustments, activation functions, and gradient descent before moving on to more complex frameworks.
 We'll break down the implementation into key steps and use the `diabetes.csv` dataset as an example to train our network.

 ## Step 1: Importing Required Libraries ⚙️